anthony2025/roses-daycare/README.md

 * [React] and [React-Router] allow us to code in components, which forces us towards code reusability and design consistency.
 * [Redux] plus some help from Local Storage let us hydrate and cache the page with updated content.
-* [Firebase] and [Zapier] gives us serverless backend solutions.
-Firebase is used as a CMS and all content editing is done there, as well as for SPA hosting.
-We use Zapier with a webhook to notify us via email when a new question arrives.
+* [Firebase] serves all our serverless backend needs.
+Database is used as a CMS for all content, Hosting gives us SPA hosting, Storage is a CDN for all our assets, and we use Functions to notify us via email when a new question arrives.
 * [Styled-Components] and [Native CSS Variables] gives us local scoped css, easy theming, conditional styling, and all the power of a **CSS-in-JS** solution.
 Also their ThemeProvider makes changing the theme programatically a delight.
 * The new **Flexbox** and **Grid** standards provide a fully responsive and solid layout system.
 * CSS3 **Transitions** and **Animations** help us add a touch of interactivity and playfulness.
 It's a kids business after all.